DoctorLogicProduct/dltest/landing-pages/explainer-video-page.md

   component: feature-1
   component_css: feature
   img_alignment: Right
-  headline: 'Why Reputation Management is Important '
+  headline: 'Learn Why Your Online Reputation Management is Important '
-  text: "We'll discover ways the Internet has changed over the years and what that
+  text: "In this webinar, we'll discuss ways the Internet has changed over the years
-    means for your online reputation. \n"
+    and what that means for your online reputation.
+We'll also discuss techniques and strategies on how to put your best foot forward so prospective patients can find the right, positive image of you when looking online. \n\n"
-  img: "/uploads/ReputationManagementThumb.jpg"
+  img: "/uploads/iStock-1035679516.jpg"
   class: ''
   btn: []
   wistia-link: []